FedGuy699/PrismWM/README.md

 ## 📦 Install

+please if you are reading this dont use tiling its broken

 yay -S brooklynn

 or for none arch users clone the repo compile the c++ file and move the binary to /usr/local/bin and move the .desktop file to /usr/share/xsessions